dotkom/receipt-form/README.md

 - [ ] CI/CD pipeline
 - [ ] Message on slack if a pdf generation fails
 - [ ] One end to end test would be nice to have to make it easier to make changes
+- [ ] Think about if it makes sense to migrate to monoweb.